-Brendan Tangney is a Fellow of Trinity College Dublin where he is a Senior Lecturer in the School of Computer Science & Statistics.
-He is codirector of Trinity’s Centre for Research in IT in Education (a joint initiative between the School of Education and the School of Computer Science & Statistics) and PI for the Bridge21 project.
+Brendan Tangney is a Professor in Computer Science & Statistics.
+He is co-director of Trinity’s Centre for Research in IT in Education (a joint initiative between the School of Education and the School of Computer Science & Statistics) and PI for the Bridge21 project.
 He has held visiting positions in the Universities of Sydney and Kyoto and worked in industry in Dublin and Tokyo.
-He is a recipient of a Provost’s Teaching Award for Excellence and Innovation in Teaching and Learning and is a member of the Editorial Boards of "Computers & Education" and the "AACE Journal of Computers in Mathematics and Science Teaching".
+He is a Fellow of Trinity College, a recipient of a Provost’s Teaching Award for Excellence and Innovation in Teaching & Learning and is a member of the Editorial Boards of "Computers & Education" and the "AACE Journal of Computers in Mathematics and Science Teaching".
 He is former Treasurer of the International Association of Mobile Learning and also acts as Warden of Trinity Hall (the University’s largest student residence).

 Teaching adheres to the view expressed by the poet Gibran who said that the wise teacher “does not bid you enter the house of his wisdom, but rather leads you to the threshold of your own mind.”
 To this end the Socratic observation “that asking questions is teaching” is a guiding principle as is Aristotle’s maxim that “for the things we have to learn before we can do them, we learn by doing them”.
 Or to put it another way teaching & learning is not so much about direct instruction, or the delivery of content, but rather is concerned with creating active and collaborative learning environments in which learners are scaffolded, prompted and supported in taking ownership of their own learning.

 Current research addresses the use of technology to mediate learning at different levels of abstraction.